by Rena Klingenberg.

 cleaning with alcohol

 thank you so much for your great tutorial.
-I have just gotten my alphabet stamps last week and have tried cutting some metal sheet that i bought, but not very succesfully.
+I have just gotten my alphabet stamps last week and have tried cutting some metal sheet that i bought, but not very successfully.
 I tried stamping and got an impression but very faint. i did not know about the sharpie and cleaning the excess off with alcohol. cannot wait to try that this afternoon. and i must not be hitting it hard enough. my workbench has a bit of a bounce to it, so will have to find a different surface.

 I found my steel lettering stamps